LGandia/Airelogic-Tech-Test/README.md

 **Deadline:** 05/02/2025

 ## Task analysis
+### Abstraction of the problem
+An aggregate scoring system of the following: respiration rate, oxygen saturation, level of consciousness/new confusion and temperature.
+A score is allocated to each of these which then determines how ill someone is based on the deviation from expected (normal) values.

+All the scores are added together, and 2 additional points may be added for patients requiring supplemental oxygen.
+Typical scores range from 0 to 14.

+## Notes
+* NEWS2 stands for National Early Warning Score 2, a tool used to assess how likely a patient is to deteriorate.
+It's used in the NHS to identify patients who are acutely ill.

 # Task
 ## Medi Score Calculation

 ### Background

 Write a function to calculate the score for a patient.
 This is a simple rule-of-thumb score used to identify ill patients.

 ### Introduction